asimwe1/rust_chatapp/site/guide/5-responses.md

 }
 ```

-For a template to be renderable, it must first be registered.
-The `Template`
+To render a template, it must first be registered.
+The `Template` fairing
-fairing automatically registers all discoverable templates when attached.
+automatically registers all discoverable templates when attached.
 The
 [Fairings](../fairings) sections of the guide provides more information on
 fairings.
 To attach the template fairing, simply call
 `.attach(Template::fairing())` on an instance of `Rocket` as follows: